A glimpse into Peru history: Pre-Incan Cultures

 >> Want to go?
 Visit these fascinating sites on our Four Ruins excursion!

 A feat of Peru history: the Inca trail network

 The Classic Inca Trail is famous around the world, but few realize that this is just one small part of a vast network of Inca trails that held this great empire together.

-The Inca Trail to Machu Picchu is part of an extensive Inca system of trails of more than 23,000 km that integrated the Inca Empire, or Tahuantinsuyo, that covered Colombia, western Brazil, Ecuador, Peru, Bolivia, and northern Chile and Argentina.
+The Inca Trail to Machu Picchu is part of an extensive Inca system of trails of more than 23,000 km that integrated the Inca Empire, or Tahuantinsuyo.
+This Inca road network covered Colombia, western Brazil, Ecuador, Peru, Bolivia, northern Chile and Argentina.
 These trails tended to be principally on the coast or in the mountains but in a few cases they reached the tropical edge of the jungle.

-These Inca trails – the Qhapaq Ñan, or “royal path” – were without a doubt one of the marvels of the Tahuantinsuyo according to the Peruvian historian, José Antonio del Busto, who explains that the Inca Huayna Capac is responsible for the greatest expansion of this network of trails in order to quickly mobilize his army.
+These Inca trails – the Qhapaq Ñan, or “royal path” – were without a doubt one of the marvels of the Tahuantinsuyo, and Peru history in general, according to the Peruvian historian, José Antonio del Busto.
+Busto explains that the Inca Huayna Capac is responsible for the greatest expansion of this network of trails in order to quickly mobilize his army.

 >The trails varied in quality and size.
-They could be 6 to 8 metres wide on the coast but in the mountains the paving was only one metre wide; however, the path was audaciously steep and climbed over the imposing Andean mountains.
+They could be 6 to 8 meters wide on the coast but in the mountains the paving was only one meter wide; however, the path was audaciously steep and climbed over the imposing Andean mountains.